Video Self-Stitching Graph Network for Temporal Action Localization: Experiments

-Furthermore, in Table~\ref{tab:infer_clipO_clipU}, we compare the performance when generating predictions only from Clip O, only from Clip U, and from both Clip O and Clip U with the same well-trained VSGN model.
+\textbf{Clip O and Clip U}.
+In Table~\ref{tab:infer_clipO_clipU}, we compare the performance when generating predictions only from Clip O, only from Clip U, and from both with the same well-trained VSGN model.
 We can see that the two clips still result in different performance even after their features are aggregated throughout the network.
 Clip O is better at lower tIoU thresholds, whereas Clip U has advantage at a higher tIoU threshold.
-Combining both predictions can take advantage of the complementary properties of both clips and results in higher performance than either of them.
+Combining both predictions can take advantage of the complementary properties of both clips and results in higher performance than using either of them.